lawlawson/lawlawson/README.md

 <br/>

-<p>Welcome 👋 to my Github 😄 I love learning and have a passion for building cool and sometimes complex things, or even sometimes just playing around with CSS.
-Check out my latest blog posts or tweets below.
-My aim is to show my journey as I progress on this journey as a developer, so if you have any questions feel free to drop me a line.</p>
+<p>Welcome 👋 to my Github 😄 I am a frontend web developer passionate about creating beautiful, functional websites and web applications.
+Experience with HTML, CSS, JavaScript, and React.js, I'm dedicated to building user-friendly interfaces that provide seamless experiences for all users.

+Currently, I'm actively seeking a new role as a frontend web developer where I can apply my skills and continue to learn and grow.
+I'm always eager to tackle new challenges and collaborate with others to build amazing projects.

+When I'm not coding, you can usually find me running 🏃‍♂️, climbing 🧗‍♂️ or in the gym 🏋️‍♂️.
+Thanks for stopping by my profile - feel free to check out my projects and get in touch if you're interested in working together!</p>

 <br/>